Make cities and human settlements inclusive, safe, resilient and sustainable

 Penn State Harrisburg

 - The Madlyn L. Hanes Library features an “Art Wall” for displaying art owned by the college and highlighting the creative works of students at Penn State Harrisburg.
+The “Art Wall” is located near the Reference Collection on the first floor of the library and near seating and tables.

 - Collections include The Pennsylvania Center for Folklore, Holocaust and Genocide, and Women’s History.